muecke87/conventions/docs/db.md

 ## Naming things
 ### Custom Datatypes
-* Use uppercase for custom data types:
+* Use uppercase for custom data types
+* Use _ to as delimiter

+Example:
 ```sql
 CREATE TYPE STATE AS ENUM ('CHANGED', 'VALIDATED', 'DELETED');
 ```